Ganesh Godiyal appointed Uttarakhand Cong chief; Pritam Singh made CLP leader | Politics

 “Former AICC secretary Prakash Joshi has been appointed as the new chairman of Uttarakhand PCC Election Management Committee and Rajinder Bhandari its vice chairman.
 Sumit Hridayesh has been appointed chairman of the Publicity Committee and Sarojani Kainthura as its vice chairperson,” it said.

-Uttarakhand PCC vice president Dhirendra Pratap Singh has been made the chairman of Outreach Committee, while Vijay Saraswat will be the new chairman of the Training Programme Committee, the statement added.
+Uttarakhand PCC vice president Dhirendra Pratap Singh has been made the chairman of Outreach Committee, while Vijay Saraswat will be the new chairman of the Training Programme Committee.
+Karan Mehra, Suryakant Dhasmana and Dhirendra Pratap were among those appointed as senior spokesmen of the party, the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)